hostinger/builder-interview-challenge/pokedex-vue/README.md

 I know that you have a favorite pokemon.
 Your pokedex should have the ability to mark your favorite pokemon with a star.
 Star svg is commented out in `<PokemonList>`.
 Star should be filled when pokemon is favorited.

+## Quest 4 - Show it to the world

+Deploy this project.
+Optionally, set up SSL, CI/CD to show off your DevOps knowledge.

 ## [Congratulations](https://www.youtube.com/watch?v=oyFQVZ2h0V8)